 Field-hunting tip

-Look in phosphate deposits in hydrothermal or weathering environments country — that is the host setting where matulaite typically forms.
+Look in phosphate deposits in hydrothermal or weathering environments country, the host setting where matulaite typically forms.
 If you start seeing variscite, wavellite, crandallite in float, you are in the right ground.
 Field specimens usually show a botryoidal, crusts, radial aggregates habit, so train your eye for that shape before scanning the outcrop.